tvrcgo/mobx-react-connect/README.md

 You won't need to set className for element like `className={css.title}` any more.

-- Set `styleName` attribute for element.
+- Set `clazz` attribute for element.
 Styles in css module will be combined into `className`.
-- Multiple style names is available, like `styleName='wrap title'`.
+- Multiple style names is available, like `clazz='wrap title'`.
-- `styleName` and `className` can be concurrent and styles will be joined together.
+- `clazz` and `className` can be concurrent and styles will be joined together.

 ```js
 import { connect } from 'mobx-react-connect'